brotkrueml/codehighlight/Documentation/Changelog/Index.rst

 ^^^^^^^

-* The Prism autoloader JavaScript can't be concatenated anymore with other JavaScript files (#33)
+* The PrismJS autoloader JavaScript can't be concatenated anymore with other JavaScript files (#33)

 Updated
 ^^^^^^^